kenny-io/shopify-gridsome/README.md

 ## Getting started

-### 1. Install Gridsome CLI tool if you don't have
+### 1. Install the Gridsome CLI tool if you don't have it

 `npm install --global @gridsome/cli`